Wednesday, 6 November 2024

 Southern Whiteface

 A large pink parrot flew past us as we were photographing the Triller, no doubt a Pink Cockatoo!
-We had good looks of it flew by but it landed in a very distant tree, too far to even get a good record shot, we tried walking over but by the time we were half way there it was already gone.
+We had good looks of it in flight, but it landed in a very distant tree, too far to even get a good record shot, we tried walking over but by the time we were half way there it was already gone.
 A few Mulga Parrots showed nicely, and we spotted a pair of Cockatiels!

 Mulga Parrot